All Products

 sudo ./go2aliyun_client

-5. In the SMC console, on the Server Migration page, you can check the status of the migration source in the Real-time Migration Status column.
+5. In the SMC console, go to the Server Migration page and view the status of the migration source in the Migration Status column.

-• If the status is Source Online, the import succeeded.
+• If the status is Online, the migration source is successfully imported.

-• Troubleshoot based on the error message in the console or by checking the SMC client log file.
-The default installation directories for the SMC client are:
+• Troubleshoot the issue based on the error message in the console or by checking the SMC client log files.
+The default installation directories of the SMC client are:

-• For more information about common issues and solutions, see SMC FAQ and Troubleshoot errors.
+• For information about common issues and solutions, see SMC FAQ and Troubleshooting.

 1. Find the migration source that you want to manage and click Start Migration in the Actions column.